-CPA Exam Failure: How to Recover and Retake
+CPA Exam Failure: How to Recover

 This is from the CPA Exam Survival Guide, which is a free download to all Another71 readers.

 I know that right now is a miserable time and it is easy to start believing thoughts that simply are not true.

 Thoughts like you're not smart enough to pass, accounting isn't for you, the AICPA hates you and does not want you in the profession, etc.